Pandoa/UltimateIOSToolkit/README.md

 The plugin is still in development and is not available yet.

 ## How it works
 The plugin uses the Google Mobile Ads SDK of the target platform internally to display native ads.
-A simple yet complete API is disponible for both Blueprints and C++ to seemlessly implement ads with Unreal Engine without bothering about platform-specific details.
+A simple yet complete API is available for both Blueprints and C++ to seemlessly implement ads with Unreal Engine without bothering about platform-specific details.
 All functionalities are available without limitation for Blueprints and / or C++.